nunezkendall/personal-git/answers.md

 ## Installing and Monitoring PostgreSQL
 > Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-- Below I have included an excerpt from bootstrap.sh which will do the following upon running intial 'vagrant up' or 'vagrant provision'
+- Below I have included an excerpt from `bootstrap.sh` which will do the following upon running intial `vagrant up` or `vagrant provision`
 - This bootstrap will first check that the role:database is found within tags:
 -	It will then proceed with the install & enable PostgreSQL on boot.
--	It will then go a step further to verify that the username & password has been configured in bootstrap.sh
+-	It will then go a step further to verify that the username & password has been configured in `bootstrap.sh`
 -	Create the Datadog agent user in the database & create the necessary permissions
 -	It will install and configure the postgres.yaml integration for the Datadog agent.
 -	Finally it will restart the Datadog agent